Vyral/jeff-riber/_posts/2020-08-18-q-how-can-you-improve-your-offer-without-paying-more.md

 Here are some key tips to help you find success as a buyer in today’s market—without simply paying more for the home you want:

 **1\.
 Be flexible with your timeline.** Being flexible will allow you to close sooner or later, depending on what benefits the seller.
-If necessary, sellers might ask to be able to stay in the house after closing.
+If necessary, sellers might ask to stay in the house for a bit longer after closing.
 That may not be ideal, but if it doesn’t necessarily cost you more money and it gets the deal done, it’s something to consider.

 **2\.
 Raise your earnest money amount.** Sellers typically see this as a sign that the buyer is serious, since the buyer won’t get that money back if they back out of the deal for some non-contractual reason.